orland0m/Project_repo/README.md

     export PATH=/usr/local/cs/bin:$PATH
     export LD_LIBRARY_PATH=/u/cs/grad/yingdi/boost/lib:/usr/local/lib64/:$LD_LIBRARY_PATH

-2. To configure environment

-    ./waf configure

-If there are any errors, please email me.

-3. To build/rebuild the code
+2. To build/rebuild the code

-    ./waf
+    make clean && make

-4. All compiled executables are located in build/, so you can run them as this:
+3. All compiled executables are located in build/, so you can run them as this:

-    build/http-get

-or

     build/http-proxy